 When named is compiled using the MaxMind GeoIP2 geolocation API, this specifies the directory containing GeoIP database files.
 By default, the option is set based on the prefix used to build the libmaxminddb module; for example, if the library is installed in /usr/local/lib, then the default geoip-directory is /usr/local/share/GeoIP.
-On Windows, the default is the named working directory.
-See acl Statement Definition and Usage for details about geoip ACLs.
+See acl for details about geoip ACLs.